The Role Of Negligence In Slip And Fall Cases: A Guide To Establishing Liability

 Insurance can play a significant role in slip and fall cases as property owners and occupiers typically carry liability insurance that covers them in the event of a slip and fall injury.
 If the injured party can establish negligence, the insurance company will typically pay for the damages.

-Read More: How To Fake A Slip And Fall?
+Read More: How To Eliminate Slips Trips And Falls?

 However, insurance companies are often reluctant to pay out large settlements, and it may be necessary to hire an attorney to negotiate a fair settlement or take the case to court.